sbrl/Pepperminty-Wiki/README.md

 `admins`			| array of usernames | An array of usernames that are administrators.
 Administrators can delete and move pages.
 `admindisplaychar`	| string	| The string that is prepended before an admin's name on the nav bar.
 Defaults to a diamond shape (&#9670;).
 `protectedpagechar`	| string	| The string that is prepended a page's name in the page title if it is protected.
 Defaults to a lock symbol. (&#128274;)
-`admindetails`		| associative array | Contact details for the site administrator.
-Since users can only be added by editing this file, people will need a contact address to use to ask for an account.
-Displayed at the bottom of the page, and will be appropriately obfusticated to deter spammers.
+`admindetails_name`	| string	| The name of the site administrator.
+Since users can only be added by editing the settings file, people will need a contact name and address to use to ask for an account.
+Displayed at the bottom of the page.
+`admindetails_email`| string	| The email address of the site administrator.
+Used in conjunction with the above.
+Will be appropriately obfusticated to deter spammers when displayed.
 `export_allow_only_admins` | boolean | Whether to only allow adminstrators to export the your wiki as a zip using the page-export module.
 `nav_links`			| array		| An array of links and display text to display at the top of the site.
 See the comment in the settings file for more details.
 `nav_links_extra`	| array		| An array of additional links in the above format that will be shown under "More" subsection, in the same format as the above.